Are you sick of people’s opinions on what brings you happiness?

 There are lessons taught by many religions (morality, positivity, gratitude) that match techniques of positive psychology, which is maybe why religion has often been associated with happiness.

-Happiness can be changed.
+You can be happier.
 No more theories.
 No more opinions from random people.
+Just look at the science.

 If you want further reading on this, I suggest the book The How of Happiness which walks through all the things I say in a more comprehensive, but easy-to-read manner.